tilmantroester/KiDS-1000xtSZ/scripts/README.md

 `assemble_cosmic_shear_data_and_covariance_files.py` assembles the `txt` files of the covariance terms.
 Uncomment the key/tag pair at the top of the script for the term that should be assembled.
 The terms still need to be added up, which is done with `add_up_covariance_terms.py`.
 This is currently targeted at the joint shear-tSZ analysis and might not work out of the box for a cosmic shear-only analyses.

 # Make cross-correlation and joint analysis measurements

+This largely follows the cosmic shear setup above.

 ## 1. Compute mode-mixing matrices and measure Cls
 ```